lpgera/dirigera/README.md

 ### Client

-You can rely on mDNS discovery to connect to the gateway.
-This is convenient, however the initialization can take a couple of seconds.
+You can rely on mDNS discovery to connect to the gateway without specifying an IP address.

 ```typescript
 const client = await createDirigeraClient({